History of the American Broadcasting Company: New century, new programs; divisional restructuring (2001–2009)

-In the 2001–02 television season, the network began airing the drama series Alias and comedies According to Jim and George Lopez, as well as the network's first hit reality series, The Bachelor, which spawned a number of spinoffs.
+In the 2001–02 television season, ABC began airing the drama series Alias and comedies According to Jim and George Lopez, as well as ABC's first hit reality series, The Bachelor, which spawned a number of spinoffs.
 Later that season marked the end of the original run of Who Wants to Be a Millionaire, which moved to syndication for the 2002–03 season.
-The ending of Millionaire and the failure of The Wayne Brady Show, along with the cancellations of Dharma & Greg, Spin City, and Once and Again, contributed to the network's decline from second to third place between the 2000–01 and the 2002–03 seasons.
+The ending of Millionaire and the failure of The Wayne Brady Show, along with the cancellations of Dharma & Greg, Spin City, and Once and Again, contributed to ABC's decline from second to third place between the 2000–01 and the 2002–03 seasons.

 In October 2002, Disney chairman/CEO Michael Eisner outlined a proposed realignment of the ABC broadcast network with its cable channel counterparts: ABC Saturday mornings with Disney Channels (Toon and Playhouse), ABC daytime with Soapnet and ABC prime time with ABC Family.

-Following the 2003–04 season (which coincided with the end of The Practice after eight seasons), ABC's average viewership declined by ten ratings points, landing the network in fourth place, behind NBC, CBS, and Fox (by the following year, the combined season-ending average audience share of ABC, NBC and CBS represented only 32% of U.S. households).
-However, during the 2004–05 season, the network experienced unexpected success with new series such as Desperate Housewives, Lost and Grey's Anatomy as well as reality series Dancing with the Stars.
+Following the 2003–04 season (which coincided with the end of The Practice after eight seasons), ABC's average viewership declined by ten ratings points, landing ABC in fourth place, behind NBC, CBS, and Fox (by the following year, the combined season-ending average audience share of ABC, NBC and CBS represented only 32% of U.S. households).
+However, during the 2004–05 season, ABC experienced unexpected success with new series such as Desperate Housewives, Lost and Grey's Anatomy as well as reality series Dancing with the Stars.
 These helped ABC rise to second place behind Fox.
 On April 21, 2004, Disney announced a restructuring of its Disney Media Networks division with Marvin Jacobs being named president of ABC parent Disney–ABC Television Group, and ESPN president George Bodenheimer becoming co-CEO of the division with Jacobs, as well as president of ABC Sports.
 On December 7, 2005, ABC Sports and ESPN signed an eight-year broadcast-rights agreement with NASCAR, allowing ABC and ESPN to broadcast 17 NASCAR Cup Series races each season (comprising just over half of the 36 races held annually).

 Separation of the radio network

 Between May and September 2005, rumors circulated that Disney–ABC was considering a sale of ABC Radio, with Clear Channel Communications and Westwood One (which had earlier purchased NBC's radio division) as potential buyers.
 On October 19, 2005, ABC announced the restructuring of the group into six divisions: Entertainment Communications, Communications Resources, Kids Communications, News Communications, Corporate Communications, and International Communications.

-On February 6, 2007, The Walt Disney Company announced an agreement with Citadel Broadcasting to merge the ABC Radio Network with Citadel.
+On February 6, 2007, the Walt Disney Company announced an agreement with Citadel Broadcasting to merge the ABC Radio Network with Citadel.
 The new entity, Citadel Communications, was majority owned (52%) by Disney, in conjunction with Forstmann Little (32%) and former shareholders of Citadel Broadcasting (16%).
 Citadel eventually merged with Cumulus Media in September 2011.